 Phone: (704) 687-0768

-Dr. Min Jiang is Associate Professor of Communication Studies, and Affiliate Faculty of International Studies at UNC Charlotte.
-She is co-coordinator of Digital Arts, Sciences & Technologies (DAST), a College of Liberal Arts & Sciences initiative in digital humanities; Chair of Faculty Advisory Board to the Confucius Institute at UNC Charlotte; a Secretariat member of the annual international Chinese Internet Research Conference (CIRC); and Associate Editor of Sage journal Communication & the Public.
-She is currently a CyberBRICS Fellow with the FGV Law School (Rio de Janeiro, Brazil).
-Previously, she served as an Advisory Board Member of Project Mosaic, a university social science research initiative.
+Dr. Min Jiang is Professor of Communication Studies, an affiliate faculty member of International Studies at UNC Charlotte, and CyberBRICS Visiting Professor at FGV Law School (Rio de Janeiro, Brazil).
+She is co-coordinator of Digital Arts, Sciences & Technologies (DAST), a College of Liberal Arts & Sciences initiative in digital humanities; a Secretariat member of the annual international Chinese Internet Research Conference (CIRC); and Associate Editor of Sage journal Communication & the Public.
+Previously, she served as an Advisory Board Member of Project Mosaic, a university social science research initiative and Chair of Faculty Advisory Board to the Confucius Institute at UNC Charlotte.
 She teaches graduate and undergraduate courses in new media technology, global media and research methods.

 Highly interdisciplinary, her work blends new media studies, political communication, international communication, legal studies, and information science.
-She’s written on Chinese digital technologies (search engine, social media, big data), politics (digital activism, online political satire, diplomacy), business (Chinese Internet giants, business ethics), and policies (real name registration, privacy, security).
-Her work has appeared in Journal of Communication, New Media & Society, Information, Communication & Society, Social Science Computer Review, International Communication Gazette, Electronic Journal of Communication, Policy & Internet among other academic journals.
+She’s written on Chinese digital technologies (search engine, social media, big data), politics (digital activism, online political satire, diplomacy), business (Chinese Internet giants, business ethics), policies (real name registration, privacy, security) and increasingly the impact of Chinese technologies and policies on the Global South and global communication.
+Her work has appeared in Journal of Communication, New Media & Society, Information, Communication & Society, International Journal of Communication, Social Science Computer Review, International Communication Gazette, Electronic Journal of Communication, Policy & Internet among other academic journals.
 She is writing a book tentatively titled China vs. Information.

 Reuters, Foreign Policy, Financial Times, New Scientist, The Chronicle of Higher Education, Al Jazeera English, Deutsche Welle, Der Tagesspiegel among other media outlets have interviewed her.
 Her essays and op-eds have also appeared in The Diplomat, Nikkei Asian Review, China-U.S. Focus, and Asia Dialogue.
 Many research institutions have invited her to present her work or funded her research including:

-Active in the local community, she serves on the board of the Charlotte chapter of The National Association of Asian American Professionals (NAAAP Charlotte) and is a member of the World Affairs Council of Charlotte, International House and InterNations Charlotte.
+Active in the local community, she previously served on the board of the Charlotte chapter of The National Association of Asian American Professionals (NAAAP Charlotte) and is a member of the World Affairs Council of Charlotte.